From fishing, swimming, and kitesurfing to walking trails, bike paths, and cultural attractions, there are lots of things to do in Long Beach.

 15. Learn to Waterski at Long Beach Marine Stadium

-This Long Beach California site is currently the home of races for the Southern California Speedboat Club and the annual Long Beach Sprint Nationals, which sees competition from teams from around the world.
+This Long Beach site is currently the home of races for the Southern California Speedboat Club and the annual Long Beach Sprint Nationals, which sees competition from teams from around the world.

 16. Watch for Birds at Seal Beach National Wildlife Refuge

 Established in 1972, Seal Beach National Wildlife Refuge is located on 965 acres near the community of Seal Beach.
 It’s a popular habitat for migrating birds.
-Watch for great blue heron and endangered species like the California clapper rail and the Belding’s Savannah sparrow.
+Watch for great blue herons and endangered species like the California clapper rail and the Belding’s Savannah sparrow.

 Since the refuge is on an active military base, (Naval Weapons Station Seal Beach), public access tours are limited to once a month.
 If you’re a bird or nature enthusiast, you’ll want to plan this Long Beach activity ahead of time.